Media-Ed-Online/intro-web-dev-2017aut/index.markdown

 published: true
 ---

-# *Welcome to Principles of Interactive Media!*
+# *Welcome to Introduction to Web Design & Development!*

-This course is designed to help students gain the skill sets necessary to successfully create work in the constantly evolving digital environment.
-It covers the fundamentals of interactive website elements, prototyping, and game development, with a focus on evaluating user testing and addressing user challenges in these media.
+During this course students will gain necessary skills in this introduction to the fundamentals of website structure, content design, and navigation.
+Areas of focus will be directory structure, visual design, user navigation, audio/video integration and domain management.
+This course is open to all university students and geared to non-majors.

 The [**syllabus**]({{site.baseurl}}/modules/course-info/Syllabus-mart341/) contains more information about the course, as well as student expectations.